 ámaZ - $$$$

-ámaZ is a restaurant that offers a wide range of specialities from the Peruvian Amazon prepared by the famous chef Pedro Miguel Schiaffino.
+ámaZ is one of Lima’s very restaurants that offer a wide range of specialities from the Peruvian Amazon prepared by the famous chef Pedro Miguel Schiaffino.
 In a cozy atmosphere, ideal for a special occasion, you can discover jungle dishes in their traditional form such as juane, tacachos con cecina and patarashca, but also more modern creations composed of the many ingredients this vast region of Peru has to offer.
 The paiche fish steak (pictured) is simply delicious.
 Their bar, in the expert hands of Luis Flores, is also very well furnished, with both alcoholic and non-alcoholic cocktails.

 Location: Av.
 La Paz 1079, Miraflores | Google Maps

 Mayta is Jaime Pesaque’s first and flagship restaurant.
 The venue, which entered the 50 Best Restaurants in Latin America rankings in 2019 (#49) offers dishes prepared with ingredients from all regions of Peru.
 Mayta, which means “noble land” in Aymara language, combines native ingredients with modern cooking techniques.
 Another notable characteristic of Pesaque’s restaurant is its bar, with 30+ in-house macerated piscos made with Peruvian herbs, spices, fruits and roots – they even have frozen options to pair with your dessert!
 If you don’t have the budget for the 12-course tasting menu (S/395), make sure you try Ceviche amazónico (S/59), Cuy corcante (S/62) and Paiche confitado (S/52).